gurubagawan/ada-test/README.md

 ### Designs

+Your application should look something like the sketch below.

 ![58CB6FC5-1001-43C2-A8DD-729C5CF0258B](resources/sketch.png)

+- When you click on an item in the list view on the left side of the app, a space between that cell and the cell beneath it should show that `node`s `connections`.

+- You should then be able to click on the `node`s to reveal their `connections` as well, if they exist, that is

 ### Challenge 1

 Build a front end component that displays information from the /nodes endpoint according to the specification outlined in the design documents.

 ### Challenge 2